-Objective 5: Increased state and federal advocacy efforts related to securing project and program funding for the service area through the potential 2014 Water Bond and Water Resources Development Act (WRDA).
+Objective 5: Increased state and federal advocacy efforts related to securing project and program funding for the service area through support of Proposition 1 (2014 Water Bond) and the federal Water Resources Development Act (WRDA).

 Objective 5: Provided regular and timely updates to West Basin's customers and municipalities on activities, state and federal legislation, MWD activities and regional and statewide policy matters that potentially impact the West Basin service area.